Learn how to apply for a startup loan to get your business plan going.

 Depending on the kind of credit you seek, you may also have to provide collateral.
 While applying for a startup loan does not take much time, it can take up to a month or more for the lender to process your application and disburse approved funds.

-Even a seemingly small difference in percentage can have a big effect on how much you end up paying as interest, especially if you borrow a large sum for a considerable time period.
+- Interest rate.
+Even a seemingly small difference in percentage can have a big effect on how much you end up paying as interest, especially if you borrow a large sum over a considerable period of time.
 The government-backed Small Business Administration (SBA) 7(A) loan for startups offers a very competitive interest rate.
 However, qualifying for one is not easy.

+- Turnaround time.
 Startup loans typically take longer to process than consumer loans, with some lenders taking up to a month or even more.
-If you need money in a hurry, you may need to broaden your options and consider other forms of credit. .
+If you need money in a hurry, you may need to broaden your options and consider other forms of credit, such as a private personal loan.

 - Hold on to equity.
 When you get the right kind of startup loan you don’t have to give up equity in your business.
 After you repay the loan completely, you retain complete ownership of your company.